bdiaz-dev/portfolio/README.md

 🏗 It has been built using **React**, the entire structure is based on reusable components that are later imported and assembled like a LEGO castle to mold what you see.

-🎨 Regarding styles, I usually opt for pure **CSS** but in this case I installed Sass to make use of the nested ones, since I found it interesting to structure the code that way.
-Although I'm already starting to use **Tailwind CSS** in other projects.
+🎨 Regarding styles, I like to use Sass.
+Its features like nesting, mixins, and functions are very useful.

-🌍 It is also prepared to be able to **choose your language** (Spanish and English), and has a small fragment of code at the beginning of the application to detect the language used in the browser and thus offer the appropriate input.
+🌍 It is also prepared to choose your language (Spanish and English), with a small code snippet at the start of the application to detect the browser's language and provide the appropriate entry.

+☀️ Style can be switched between light and dark modes through the settings menu.

+📱 Fully responsive and adaptable website, with variations in the interaction menus based on the device screen size.

 🚧 To build this application, **Vite** has been used, which greatly facilitates the start-up and final deployment of the application.